Share this article with a friend!

 Email (along with text messaging) is still the #1 way to directly reach members of your group, especially a small one.
-Even with smartphones apps and social networking as popular as they are, most people still use their phone for checking email (and texting) more than any of these other forms of communication.
+Even with smartphone apps and social networking as popular as they are, most people still use their phones for checking email (and texting) more than any of these other forms of communication.

 But we hear many group and ministry leaders often say, “I just use my personal email address to communicate with my group, so why do I need Flocknote to help me send email?”

 Great question.
 Just to clarify, Flocknote is not supposed to replace your personal email account.
 But when it comes to sending email to groups of any size, simply trying to use your personal email account (via Outlook, Gmail, Yahoo, etc.) tends to be very limiting and can even get you into some trouble in certain situations.